The Handbook for Foreign Language Majors

 A Note To Foreign Language Majors

 The Handbook serves as an introduction to departmental resources and curriculum requirements.
 Please read it thoroughly and consult it frequently; it will help you to plan for each semester and to formulate a long-range plan for graduation.
 Students should also read and consult frequently the Key Points of Information.
 It contains the information regarding general education requirements for the College of Humanities and Social Sciences.
-Students should also consult the Foreign Language and Literature department’s home page.
+Students should also consult the Foreign Languages and Literatures home page.

 Introduction to the Department